 Our designs often incorporate surface relief, texture and patterning achieved through concrete formwork.
 Previously this was done through placement of hand carved or natural stone elements.
-As technology advances, more and more of this carving is done through 3D milling, where a computer uses a code to direct router bit to cut out a shape.
+As technology advances, more and more of this carving is done through 3D milling, where a computer uses a code to direct a router bit to cut out a shape.
 The shapes that the machine cuts are modeled digitally.
 Realizing interesting, graceful and compelling patterns and forms requires knowing how to use powerful digital design modeling software.

 We are currently enrolled in a program at the University of Washington focusing on Digital Design and Fabrication for design professionals.
 Fall Quarter focused on learning the modeling software Rhino and how to use it to create objects with five fabrication tools.